Beate-Suy-Zhang/EvoFuse/README.md

 ## Train EvoFuse

-You can train our Pure fusion method through
+You can train our EvoFuse method through

 ```bash
 python main.py
 ```

+In ```main. py```, you can also use this unified code to generate multiple dataset images, train downstream tasks for a model, and test the metrics of a fusion model on multiple downstream tasks.

 ## Fusion Results